Please ensure Javascript is enabled for purposes of website accessibility

 2. Did the district court err when it determined that Stegemann’s motion to amend his § 2255 petition was futile.

-November 27, 2023: Plea and Plea Agreement Accepted over Government's Strenuous Objection.
+November 27, 2023: Plea and Plea Agreement Accepted after Extensive Litigation and Over Government's Strenuous Objection.
 Today, on remand from the Second Circuit in United States v.
 Molina (see June 9, 2023, entry below), the Hon.
 Nelson S. Román, SDNY, issued an Opinion & Order accepting our client's plea under 18 U.S.C. § 371, entered pursuant to a plea agreement, and rejecting the Government's argument that the Court reject the plea and its (purportedly withdrawn) plea agreement.
 The Court initially rejected our client's plea because it disbelieved the client's allocution to the extent he said the weapon he possessed during two cellphone store robberies was a pellet gun and not a "firearm," but adjourned the case for briefing regarding the Court's discretion to reject the plea under these circumstances.
 The government then purported to withdraw the plea agreement.
 We then filed a memorandum and reply memorandum, arguing that the Court should accept the plea and plea agreement.
 The Court's decision doing so, and rejecting the Government's contrary arguments, can we viewed here.
 Mr. Molina was represented by Levitt & Kaizer partners Richard Levitt and Zach Segal.

 August 7, 2023: Grant of Compassionate Release Application in SDNY: Today, the Hon.
 J. Paul Oetken, S.D.N.Y., granted our application on behalf of Levitt & Kaizer client Michael Danilovich for compassionate release, reducing Mr. Danilovich's sentence from 25 years to 15 years.
 Judge Oetken's decision may be reviewed here.
 Mr. Danilovich was represented by Levitt & Kaizer partners Zach Segal and Richard Levitt.